Chaplyne: History

 The name of the village comes from the small river Chaplyna, which flows near it.

 It was founded at the end of the 19th century during the construction of the Catherine railway (1882–1884), which connected the Donetsk coal and Kryvorizka iron ore basins.
 It was a part of Oleksandrivsky District of Katerynoslav Province.

 After the commissioning of the Chapline-Berdyansk railway branch in 1898, the station turned into a railway hub.
 From the Ulyanivka station, the track and communication services, as well as the depot, were transferred here.

 In 1896, a Belgian company started the construction of the "Ceramics" plant, which accelerated the development of the village and the station.
 In 1909, 26,000 wagons of bread and other goods passed through the Chapline station.

-In 1913, the first educational institution - the railway school - was opened.
+In 1913, the first educational institution – the railway school – was opened.

 With the collapse of the Russian Empire, Chaplyne became part of the Ukrainian People's Republic.
-In January 1919, during the Russo-Ukrainian war, the village was captured by the Red Army, on June 15 by the Russian Volunteer Army, and on December 30, the "White Russians" were replaced by the "Red Russians".
+In January 1919, during the Russo-Ukrainian war, the village was captured by soldiers of the Red Army, on 15 June by the Russian Volunteer Army.
+On 30 December, the White Army retreated and the "Red Russians" came.
 Since then, the village was under the control of the communists.

-During the Holodomor organized by the Soviet authorities in 1932-1933, at least 16 residents of the village died.
+During the Holodomor organized by Soviet authorities in 1932–1933, at least 16 residents of the village died.

 In 1938, Chaplyne received the status of an urban-type settlement.

 4 October 1941 — occupied by German troops.
-Captured by Soviet troops on September 10, 1943.
+Captured by Soviet troops on 10 September 1943.
 The village and the railway station were badly damaged.
 At the beginning of 1944, the movement of trains at the station was restored, the depot and workshops were repaired.

-In the post-war years, Chapline continued to develop as a railway junction, in 1958 a traction substation was put into operation, and in 1959 - a shop for the production of cinder blocks.
+In the post-war years, Chapline continued to develop as a railway junction, in 1958 a traction substation was put into operation, and in 1959 – a shop for the production of cinder blocks.

 In the 1960s, there were such enterprises in the village as an experimental kapron workshop, Silenergo, an organization for the electrification of villages and collective farms, a meteorological station, a mill, and a butter factory.
 At the same time, a communications department, a kindergarten, a 10-bed maternity hospital, and a household building were opened.
 There were also village and railway polyclinics, two schools (eight-year and comprehensive).

 Until 18 July 2020, Chaplyne belonged to Vasylkivka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Dnipropetrovsk Oblast to seven.
 The area of Vasylkivka Raion was merged into Synelnykove Raion.

 2022 Russian invasion of Ukraine

 On 27 May 2022, the Russian occupiers attacked a military training ground in the Dnipro district of the Dnipropetrovsk region with three Iskander missiles.
 About 10 people died as a result of the shelling.
-Two of them are residents of Chaplyne, Dnipropetrovsk region:
+Two of them were residents of Chaplyne, Dnipropetrovsk region: